niembro64/transformer_visual/attention_mechanism.md

 - **Embedding Dimension**: Use the +/- buttons to increase or decrease the embedding dimension (d_model)
 - The embedding dimension is kept even to ensure proper sinusoidal positional encodings
 - When changing dimensions, all weights and matrices are regenerated appropriately

+### Training Mode
+- Toggle "Training Mode" to enable/disable weight updates and dropout
+- When enabled, weights evolve over time using random walks
+- Dropout is applied to embeddings, attention outputs, and FFN activations
+- The training cycle updates every second in training mode

 ### Visualization Interaction
 - Click on any editable matrix element (highlighted with a border on hover) to select it